 Campari and beer?
 It may seem like an odd combination, but as Pamela Wiznitzer of Seamstress in New York City has proven, it can work.
 Her cold in the shadows cocktail is a fantastic mix and a nice change from the typical Campari cocktail.

-The recipe pairs the bitter aperitif with fresh lime and a little honey syrup, along with the delectable raspberry liqueur from St. George Spritis.
+The recipe pairs the bitter aperitif with fresh lime and a little honey syrup, along with the delectable raspberry liqueur from St. George Spirits.
 After shaking all of that just a few times, a great California craft beer is added and the mix is served over crushed ice.

-This recipe is a nice way to get your beer and aperitif in a single glass and it's a great choice for dinner.
-You can share this fun drink at casual dinners, particularly those that involve a barbecue.
+This cocktail is a nice way to get your beer and aperitif in a single glass, so it's a great choice for dinner.
+You can share this fun drink at casual dinners—it's especially fitting for those that involve a grill.